The Quote Garden

 You know how men become bone lazy for want of bodily exercise. ~Bernard Shaw (1856–1950)

-I believe most distempers proceed from too much sitting still. ~Marie de Rabutin-Chantal, letter to her daughter Françoise-Marguerite de Sévigné, 1671 August 26th
+I believe most distempers proceed from too much sitting still. ~Marie de Rabutin-Chantal, letter to daughter Françoise-Marguerite de Sévigné, 1671 August 26th

 The best six doctors anywhere—